 What are the symptoms?

-Anorexics weigh less than normal, are very scared of gaining weight, are obsessed with dieting and losing weight, strictly limit food consumption, vomit or take laxatives, do a lot of exercise, and cut their food into very thin slices.
-They also may face serious health problems: they feel weak, tired, faint often, have thin hair, dry skin, sensitive nails, are cold all the time, have low blood pressure and low heart beats, and the skin on their arms and legs is dark due to poor blood circulation.
+Anorexics weigh less than normal, are very scared of gaining weight, are obsessed with dieting and losing weight, strictly limit food consumption, vomit or take laxatives, do a lot of exercises, and cut their food into very thin slices.
+They also may face serious health problems: they feel weak, tired, faint often, have thin hair, dry skin, sensitive nails, are cold all the time, have low blood pressure and low heartbeats, and the skin on their arms and legs is dark due to poor blood circulation.

 How to treat anorexia?

 Anorexia does not go away on its own, without treatment.
 First, a healthy diet is the main step toward recovery from this disorder.
 Because anorexia is a disease based on the physical and the mental, it requires the help of a psychologist or counselor.
-There is no medication that can cure anorexia, except when the affected person suffers from depression and they must be given antidepressants.
+There is no medication that can cure anorexia, except when the affected person suffers from depression and must be given antidepressants.
 Anorexia is treated in time and severe cases require hospitalization.

-If you think you suffer from anorexia or if you know people who are dealing with this disease, do not hesitate to talk about the problem openly and contact a doctor for better health advice.
+If you think you suffer from anorexias or if you know people who are dealing with this disease, do not hesitate to talk about the problem openly and contact a doctor for better health advice.